nikkivno/BootcampChallenge6/README.md

 ## Project Description

 In this challenge I used the openweather API to pull data to my website to show the currect weather and predicted forecasts for the next 5 days.
-Using a boostrap framework to set the styling of the website I used JavaScript to create a dynamically functioning website based off of user's city searches.
+Using a boostrap framework to set the styling of the website I used JavaScript to create a dynamically functioning website based off of a user's city searches.

 ## Future Features